mikehuntemann/9x16/04-reframing-the-frame/03-visual-referencing.md

 I don't "own" any of the content I used in the last 4 years.
 And at that point it became obvious to me.
 The "video tool" that I would use for this case-study is not sufficient for my approach, because in the end, all references would be gone, only when they are visually encoded into the video itself, but not "machine-readable", interactive and accessible as they would be on the internet.
 And there I realized that "copying" or downloading was not going to be the solution, especially in combination with a "final export"!
 And only then – less than two weeks before the "deadline" of this document – I could really grasp, what was happing to all of my previous projects which used user-generated content.

 And only now I can ask, are all of these works "open" or "good enough" to let other people "copy-our-works-right"?
-And I think the answer is clearly no. Only in its totality, only as the one compressed file, but not down to its core, its sources and source code.
+And I think the answer is clearly no. Only in its totality, only as the one compressed file, a work on its own, but not down to its core, its content sources and application source code.
 Let me explain why.